 Reportedly it would sometimes take up to weeks to receive the merchandise, but it sounds like this was due to a popular item being backordered.
 So if cardmembers are using the points from their Sony credit card to order the newest electronics, televisions, etc, I don’t feel you can blame the credit card if they are backordered.
 Because anytime a new Playstation or other hot item comes out that seems to be the case for everybody, not just those with the Sony card.

-The Sony credit card is a Platinum Visa which is issued by Chase.
+The Sony credit card is a Platinum Visa which is issued by Capital One.
 Unfortunately if you have bad credit you probably won’t qualify.

 No Annual Fee